 Tteokbokki is a popular street food that you can find everywhere in Korea.
 However, do you know what is better than the original tteokbokki?
 It’s Cheese Tteokbokki!

 Driven by the young generation, cheese consumption has been rapidly rising in Korea over the last two decades.
-Cheeses are now commonly added to various traditional Korean dishes, such as gimbap, fried rice, pancake, etc. More creative ideas, incorporating cheese into Korean food, are on the rise, and cheese is becoming a “hip” ingredient in Korean cuisine.
+Cheeses are now commonly added to various traditional Korean dishes, such as gimbap, fried rice, pancakes, etc. More creative ideas, incorporating cheese into Korean food, are on the rise, and cheese is becoming a “hip” ingredient in Korean cuisine.
 Cheese Tteokbokki is also not an exception.

 If you wonder if cheese and tteokbokki really go well together, they do!
 The melted cheese combined with the spicy rice cake tastes even more irresistible.
 And don’t worry if you can’t handle spicy food very well because this recipe might be a better option for you.
 The addition of cheese somehow dilutes the spiciness of the gochujang sauce.
 It is super delicious, umami-rich, and highly addictive!